 Our primary sources of liquidity are cash on hand and cash equivalents, investments, and cash flow from operations.
-We also have access to additional liquidity, if needed, through incremental borrowings under our \$75.0 million asset-based revolving credit agreement (the "Credit Agreement") which began on September 7, 2018.
-Borrowings under the credit agreement totaled \$60.0 million during the thirteen weeks ended May 2, 2020, and there was \$60.0 million in debt outstanding as of May 2, 2020.
+We also have access to additional liquidity, if needed, through borrowings under our \$75.0 million asset-based revolving credit agreement (the "Credit Agreement").
+There was no debt outstanding as of May 1, 2021.
 Historically, our primary cash needs have been for merchandise inventories; payroll; store rent; capital expenditures associated with operational equipment, buildings, information technology, and opening new stores; and share repurchases.
-The most significant components of our working capital are cash and cash equivalents, short-term investments, merchandise inventories, accounts receivable, accounts payable, and other current liabilities.
+The most significant components of our working capital are cash and cash equivalents, merchandise inventories, accounts receivable, accounts payable, and other current liabilities.

-In light of the COVID-19 pandemic, we anticipate that we will have increased needs for cash due to store closures and a general decline in sales related to the pandemic.
-While we believe that cash on hand and cash equivalents, investments, cash flows from operating activities, and the additional availability of borrowings under our Credit Agreement or other financing arrangements will be sufficient to meet working capital requirements and anticipated capital expenditures, other strategic uses of cash, if any, and debt payments for the foreseeable future, we cannot predict the full cash needs of the Company during the pandemic, which may be substantial.
+We believe that cash on hand and cash equivalents, investments, cash flows from operating activities, and the availability of borrowings under our Credit Agreement or other financing arrangements will be sufficient to meet working capital requirements and anticipated capital expenditures, and other strategic uses of cash, if any, for the foreseeable future.